Want to know who invented pet rocks? Push a button on your phone and you’ll have the answer.

 Instead of allowing these little, magical rectangles to free up our time, many of us were becoming slaves to our phones.

 Are you a Smombie?
 Read, Are All Our Rules Making Us Stupid? to find out.

 According to a report by Ofcom in the UK, at least 60 per cent of us consider ourselves to be addicted to our devices and spend more time on them than we intend.

 For people whose jobs require a lot of self-motivation, smartphones can be an absolute curse.

 You can be right in the middle of writing an important article and the phone rings.
 Then, you stop what you’re doing, take the call and by the time you’re finished, have completely lost your train of thought.

-Maybe you are enjoying precious memory making moments with your grandkids and the phone rings.
+Maybe you are enjoying precious memory-making moments with your grandkids and the phone rings.
 You take the call.
 The grandkids become restless, as little kids will do, and you become frustrated trying to have a three-way conversation.
 The call ends.
-You are stressed and flustered, your grandkids are cranky and you have to work extra hard to get back to that beautiful memory making place.
+You are stressed and flustered, your grandkids are cranky and you have to work extra hard to get back to that beautiful memory-making place.

 You’re creating a beautiful piece of art and you hear the familiar tone that lets you know there’s a message or a notification from some social media platform.
 You stop what you’re doing to investigate.
-Maybe you get distracted with other notifications and lose track of time.
+Maybe you get distracted by other notifications and lose track of time.
 Either way, you’ve lost your flow.
 And you’ve lost time.
 You have not been using your smartphone smartly.